MoeraOrg/moeraorg.github.io/development/protocols/stories.md

 `COMMENT_ADDED`

-A comment was added under user's posting.
+A comment was added under the user's posting.

 `COMMENT_MEDIA_REACTION_ADDED_NEGATIVE`